ECON 2010 Principles of Microeconomics

 - Evaluate different economic arguments and interpret the reasons why some are well-founded, while others are not.

-Principles of Microeconomics 9th edition with MindTap, by N. Gregory Mankiw.
-MindTap is the website where you will read your textbook and complete some graded assignments.
+Textbook (required): Mankiw, N. Gregory; Principles of Microeconomics 9thedition with MindTap.
+MindTap is where you will read your textbook and complete some graded assignments.
 You will access MindTap through our course website, Canvas.
-You will have a free MindTap trial for the first two weeks of class before having to purchase it.

 Grading (out of 1000 points):

 Course grades will be determined by the completion of assignments, exams, and discussions, as shown below: